 Throughout this crisis, Ireland has taken a measured, consistent and evidence-led approach to the challenge involved.
 Ireland has followed a graduated approach based on the best available international and local advice.
 In Ireland the lead has been taken by scientific experts, with full Government support.
-The Irish Government has issued strict instructions for people to stay at home until 18th May, with some exceptions.
+The Irish Government has issued guidelines to minimise the spread of COVID-19 while society re-opens.

 Looking ahead to the 2021/2022 academic year

 Education in Ireland welcomes the recent comments from Ireland’s Minister for Higher Education, Mr Simon Harris T.D.: